Juliet Thompson: Early life and education

 Thompson was born in or near Washington, D.C., on 23 September 1873.
 Her parents, James W. Thompson and Celeste, sent her to the Corcoran School of Art (before it was renamed as a college).
 Her father died when she was 12 and left little money for the family, but Thompson was already able to sell paintings.
-Thompson was an active member of the community of artists in Washington D.C. and painted a centerpiece of the 1897 Cosmos Club annual show.
+Thompson was an active member of the community of artists in Washington, D.C., and painted a centerpiece of the 1897 Cosmos Club annual show.

 Baháʼí Faith

-After learning of the Baháʼí Faith in Washington DC near 1898 she traveled to Paris at the invitation of Laura Dreyfus-Barney's mother.
+After learning of the Baháʼí Faith in Washington, D.C., near 1898 she traveled to Paris at the invitation of Laura Dreyfus-Barney's mother.
 Later in 1901 in Paris she met Thomas Breakwell, (see Baháʼí Faith in the United Kingdom), who gave her Arthur de Gobineau's description in French of the execution of the Báb which confirmed her faith.
 Paris is where Charles Mason Remey first met Thompson when she was taking classes on the religion from Mírzá Abu'l-Faḍl.

 Among many talks ʻAbdu'l-Bahá gave in the United States he gave one at her residence on 15 November 1912 at 48 West Tenth Street, New York.
 At this meeting he described distinctive qualities of the religion.

 During World War I she offered talks on the Baháʼí topic of The Most Great Peace.
 In the 1940s Thompson made several extended trips to Mexico to promulgate the religion.
 (See Baháʼí Faith in Mexico.)

 Contact with artists

-Thompson recalled Khalil Gibran, a neighbor and acquaintance of hers, and reports several anecdotes relating to Gibran: She recalls Gibran met ʻAbdu'l-Bahá a couple times circa 1911-1912.
+Thompson recalled Khalil Gibran, a neighbor and acquaintance of hers, and reports several anecdotes relating to Gibran: She recalls Gibran met ʻAbdu'l-Bahá a couple times circa 1911–1912.

 In 1918 Mark Tobey came in contact with Thompson and posed for her.
 During the session Tobey read some Baháʼí literature and accepted an invitation to Green Acre where he converted.

 O.Z.
 Whitehead attended an informational meeting of the religion in Thompson's home in 1950.